harness/developer-hub/docs/platform/2_Delegates/advanced-installation/automate-delegate-installation.md

 ### Step 2: Rename the new delegate

-The process you use to rename a delegate depends on its type.
-For Docker delegates, you change the name in one environment variable in the Docker compose file.
-For the Kubernetes delegate, you change multiple instances of the name.
+The process that is used to rename a delegate depends on its type.

 #### Rename the Kubernetes delegate

-For the Kubernetes delegate, the name is referenced in multiple fields:
+To change the name of a Kubernetes delegate, modify the following fields:

 * `Secret.metadata.name`
 * `Deployment.metadata.labels.harness.io/name`